Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic: Experimental results

-\autoref{fig:speed_cost} compares the average speed and corresponding cost values of Pareto-optimal policies that achieved a $100\%$ successful completion rate against the analytical optimal speed and cost obtained under the constant-speed assumption.
-A detailed graph of the analytical results that illustrates how the cost values vary as a function of the speed is given in \autoref{app:results}.
-The analysis indicates that the optimal constant speed is 24.04 m/s, yielding a minimum total cost of 3.68 euros for a distance of 3000 meters (0.0012 euros/m).
-In the zero-traffic scenario, the learned policies approximately match the analytical baseline, as the absence of interactions allows the truck to maintain a speed with minimal fluctuations throughout the episode.
-Consequently, the average speed computed over time closely reflects the instantaneous speed, and the resulting travel time and energy consumption align well with the analytical cost model.
+\autoref{fig:speed_cost} compares the average speed and corresponding cost values of Pareto-optimal policies in \autoref{fig:pareto} that achieved a $100\%$ successful completion rate, against the analytical optimal speed and cost obtained under the constant-speed assumption.
+A detailed graph of the analytical solution, illustrating how different cost components vary as a function of speed, is provided in \autoref{fig:anal_res} in \autoref{app:results}.
+The analysis identifies an optimal constant speed of 24.04 m/s, corresponding to a minimum total cost of 3.68 euros for a 3000-meter trip (0.0012 euros/m) for the considered environment settings.
+In the zero-traffic scenario, the policies learned by the algorithm closely match this analytical baseline.
+The absence of traffic interactions enables the ego vehicle to maintain an approximately constant speed with minimal fluctuations throughout the episode.
+As a result, the average speed computed over time closely reflects the instantaneous speed, and the resulting driver cost and energy cost align well with the analytical cost model.
+The larger deviations in the higher-speed regime may be partly attributed to the cubic dependence of energy consumption on speed (see \autoref{app:reward}), which amplifies small velocity variations in the resulting energy estimates.